DerenB/DerenB/README.md

 ### Objective

 <p>
 Motivated professional transitioning from accounting to software development, with project experience in Python, JavaScript, and SQL.
-Seeking a software development position to apply technical skills and analytical expertise in building efficient, scalable solutions while leveraging a strong foundation in data-driven decision-making.
+Seeking a software development position to apply technical skills and analytical expertise in building efficient, scalable solutions while leveraging a strong foundation in data-driven decision-making
 </p>